Staging and prognosis for stomach cancer

 Learn more about:

-- Stages II and III – tumours have spread deeper into the layers of the stomach walls and to nearby lymph nodes (known as locally advanced disease).
+|stages 2-3||locally advanced cancer||tumours have spread deeper into the layers of the stomach and to nearby lymph nodes|

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for any doctor to predict the exact course of the disease.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 Instead, your doctor can give you an idea about the general prognosis for people with the same type and stage of cancer.